Rules and Regulations: Hockey (Open)

 - South Central

-HOC 3.1 Higher representative squad levels includes players at Academy Centres (AC), Talent Centres (TC), Player Pathway or England/National levels.
+HOC 3.1 Higher representative squad levels includes player Talent Academies (TA), Player Pathway or England/National levels.

 HOC 3.2 In the instance a competitor is found to be ineligible, they will be disqualified from the competition entirely, and the borough will receive a points penalty as per the Games Rules.

 HOC 4 Squad Size Boroughs are permitted to enter a minimum of 7 competitors and a maximum of 20 competitors, per gender at the squad submission date.

 HOC 4.1 Boroughs are permitted to bring 12 competitors entered to the event on the day.